vimal-java-dev/vimal-java-developer/README.md

 ```
 ---

-- 🔭 I’m currently working on an open source contribution.
+- 🔭 I’m currently working on an open-source contribution.
 - 🌱 I’m currently learning data structures and algorithms.
-- 👯 I’m looking to collaborate on Java Tech Stack people and Start-Up, Product Based environment for open end discussion.
+- 👯 I’m looking to collaborate on Java Tech Stack people and a Start-Up, Product-based environment for open-end discussion.
-- 🤔 I’m looking for help with DSA and System Design network for dominating the market using "THE TECHNOLOGY".
+- 🤔 I’m looking for people who help to enhance the knowledge of DSA and System Design networks to dominate the market using "THE TECHNOLOGY".
 - 💬 Ask me about J2SE and J2EE.

 ---